texastsarulebook/texastsarulebook.github.io/docs/intro.md

 :::info

-Thew rulebook for the 2024-2025 school year will be available September 1st.
+The rulebook for the 2024-2025 school year will be available September 1st.
 Please check back then.

 :::